Vijen Patel (entrepreneur): Career

 Patel began his career at Goldman Sachs in 2007.
 In 2008, he joined McKinsey & Company as a business analyst, and in 2011, he became an associate at the private equity firm Friedman Fleischer & Lowe.

 In 2013, Patel co-founded Pressbox with Drew McKenna in Chicago, Illinois.
 The company offered laundry and dry cleaning services through self-service lockers installed in residential and commercial buildings, with orders managed through a mobile application.
 Pressbox expanded to several U.S. cities before being acquired by Procter & Gamble in 2018 for an undisclosed amount.
-Following the acquisition, the company was integrated into P&G’s Tide Cleaners division.
+Following the acquisition, the company was integrated into P&G's Tide Cleaners division.
 Patel served as its CEO until 2020, when he moved to an advisory role.

 In 2021, Patel founded The 81 Collection, a venture capital and growth equity firm headquartered in Chicago and New York.
 The firm invests in early-stage technology companies in industries such as manufacturing, logistics, construction, infrastructure, and real estate.
 Its first fund, launched in 2022, raised $41 million, with investors including DNS Capital, the investment office of the Pritzker family, along with over 100 business founders and executives across the United States.

 Patel is a member of the U.S. Soccer Federation’s Chicago Development Council, which supports local soccer initiatives.
 He has served on the Chicago Board of Directors for Peer Health Exchange, a nonprofit organization focused on health education for young people.

 Views and commentary

 Patel has commented on venture capital investment trends, highlighting what he views as a funding gap in traditional or “hard” industries such as manufacturing and logistics.
 He discussed these views during interviews, including an appearance on Bootstrapping in America in 2022.
 He has been a speaker at events including the Illinois Growth & Innovation Fund Summit and the Mid-Market Summit hosted by Kiser Group.

-He has appeared on podcasts such as How I Built This with Guy Raz, The Consumer VC, Superclusters – The Emerging LP Podcast, Heavy Hitters: The Digital Industrial Podcast, and Innovating Under Pressure.